Tags: Anti-Bribery & Corruption (ABC), Speak Up, Pandemic and Beyond, Code of Ethics

 Please do take part...

-As the head the research function at the Institute; this involves interpreting survey work and overseeing the comparative work the IBE does for organisations who ask for comparative work to be done on aspects of their ethics policies.
+Simon advises the research function at the Institute; lending his vast experience and knowledge to help us deliver quality work for organisations who ask for comparative work to be done on aspects of their ethics policies.

 Simon has worked in the paper industry and run the UK arm of an international association focusing on Anglo-North American relations.